NineTailTeam/Genshin-Impact-Macro/Combat/Xinyan/Dragon Strike/Dragon Strike Plunge/README.md

-# Genshin-Impact-Dragon-Strike
+# Genshin-Impact-Dragon-Strike-Xinyan
-Dragon Strike Attack for Xinyan
+Dragon Strike Attack for Xinyan.

 Caution: Macro use may result in a ban.